vabugoyal/GraphVisualiser/README.md

 # Graph Visualiser
 This is a graph visualiser which can run various graph algorithms on the input graph.
-You can simulate
+You can simulate the following algorithms
 1. DFS
 2. BFS
 3. Prim